KennyMcGeoch/LeetCodeExercises/README.md

 3264.
 Final Array State After K Multiplication Operations I (Easy) 3375.
 Minimum Operations to Make Array Values Equal to K (Easy) 3394.
-Check if Grid can be Cut into Sections (Medium) 3396.
+Check if Grid can be Cut into Sections (Medium) 3392.
+Count Subarrays of Length Three With a Condition (Easy) 3396.
 Minimum Number of Operations to Make Elements in Array Distinct (Easy)